 GameStop he tried to defend himself against the question of Circle of Life, but only got the opposite effect.

-Ah but how much I love it populism, in the past few days, despite studies and research done before publishing the previous article (which you can find following these links ARTICLE + VIDEO), many fans of the page have professed paladins of justice defending by sword deal GameStop slandering disinformation etc etc
+Ah but how much I love it populism, in the past days, despite studies and research done before publishing the previous article (which you can find at following these links ARTICLE + VIDEO), many fans of the page have professed paladins of justice defending by sword deal GameStop slandering disinformation etc etc

 Know that we also want you to do this.
 With your favorite disinfectant affection lyed to POV.

 After the denial of the Gamestop COO: "You and I know that GameStop's mission is to help customers get the best advice and pricing on any product they're selling." the site that started all this, here you find the SOURCE, he replied for rhymes by making public hundreds of testimonies.

-I would just like to add that the main article was born to reflect above all about the customer's swearing-in, and then turn into a labor union battle.
+I would just like to add in my opinion that the main article was born to reflect mainly on the mockery suffered by the customer, then becoming a trade union battle for workers.